WuKunhuan/HKU_ENGG1340_Group_Project_wukunhuan/README.md

     #include <chrono> - Used for 24 Calculation time based scoring system
 ## Academy server used for testing
     Latest test was done on Academy11 server, but tests were also done on Academy21 server.

+## Special note
+    Git commit comments were made in the extended description part of each commit for files